The Forbidden City beckons you.

 The very thought of dumplings leaves your mouth watering.

-Sure, Chinese chatbots and Chinese chat platforms can get you some valuable practice, but there’s nothing quite like an intensive Chinese course to kick your Mandarin into gear.
+Sure, Chinese chatbots and Chinese chat platforms can get you some valuable practice, and you’ll do a lot of learning by immersion once you get your feet on Chinese soil, but there’s nothing quite like an intensive Chinese course to kick your Mandarin into gear.

-With these seven courses, you could improve your Mandarin skills while enjoying all Beijing has to offer.
+With these six courses, you could improve your Mandarin skills while enjoying all China has to offer.

 Located off the Sihui East metro station, Capital Mandarin is a private Chinese school.